PaulTek8/elk-project/README.md

 Load balancers protect the availability of network.
 They also protect a network from DDOS attacks by distributing loads to the servers.
 The advantage of a jump box is that you can have secure access to manage your servers as it is an origination point to connect to the other servers in that network.
-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __logs_ and system _analysis_.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system analysis.
 What does Filebeat watch for?_
 Filebeat monitors and collects log files, and forwards them to Elasticsearch.
 What does Metricbeat record?_